 There are many reasons one could want to log their travels, and especially flights.
-It makes recollecting events easier, gives access to interesting stats, and makes for good looking wall art, or even gifts.
+It makes recollecting events easier, gives access to interesting stats like distance, speed and altitude, and makes for good looking wall art, or even gifts.
 In this post, we’ll look at a few different ways of logging and mapping flights, from the simplest and least involved to some high tech gear techniques.

 The quickest way to get some form of logging going are online flight logging services.
-I’ve used flightdiary – now Myflightradar24 for the past 10 years or so.
+I’ve used flightdiary – today called Myflightradar24 – for the past 10 years or so.

 It works by entering a few data points about the flight like the origin, destination, times, aircraft type, registration and seat.
 The flight gets logged and can be automatically displayed on a map – with access to all sorts of statistics.
 Here’s an example of a random user: